Land birds are those that live in forests, scrub and open country. The term does not include birds of wetland, shore or sea.

 Only 91 of New Zealand’s 252 native birds are land birds.
 (These numbers include recently extinct species.)
 The rest are wetland birds, shore birds or seabirds.
 This is unusual, as 90% of the world’s birds are land birds.

 Part of the reason for New Zealand having a smaller proportion of land species is the country’s extensive wetlands, long shoreline, and vast marine area – ideal habitats for birds of shore and sea.
-But another factor is that 2,000 kilometres of water separate modern-day New Zealand from its nearest large neighbour.
+Another factor is that 2,000 kilometres of water separate modern-day New Zealand from its nearest large neighbour.
 Land birds are less likely to fly long distances across water than the other groups.

 About half the world’s bird species belong to one order, Passeriformes.
 These are passerines (sometimes called the perching birds), and include sparrows and blackbirds.
 New Zealand has 49 native passerine species, with nine found only on outer islands.